 Jerusalem is to be burned.
 Ezekiel's wife dies and he is forbidden to mourn.
 Ezekiel is a sign to the captives in this, as Jerusalem is to be destroyed and there is to be no mourning.

 III.
-Glory of the Lord; judgment of nations, Chapters 25-32
+Glory of the Lord; judgment of nations, Chapters 25 - 32 v.
+3 - Ammonites applauded the enemy that destroyed Israel.
+They were allies.

 A. Against Ammon, Moab, Edom, Philistia, Chapter 25